JMillan13/Friend-Finder---Node-and-Express-Servers-Overview/README.md

-Routing is how we design our server to handle responses when a client makes a request at a specific endpoint, or URL.
-I learned how to make GET requests from the client-side in a previous unit.
  Now I will learn how those requests are handled on the server-side.
 My server will listen for a specific type of request at a specific endpoint and when it hears that request, it will respond accordingly.

 I also learned the HTTP POST request method to submit data to our server: